ZephyrStudio/ZephyrJS/dev/README.md

  - Checks if the two provided objects are colliding with the aabb algorithm
  - NOTE: Both a and b are formatted as a javascript object with x, y, width, and height where (x,y) is the top-leftmost point.

+PIXI.collision.radius(a, b): Returns boolean
+ - Checks if the two provided objects are colliding with the standard point-radius method of circle collision
+ - NOTE: Both a and b are formatted as a javascript object with x, y, and r where (x,y) is the centermost point and r is the radius.

 ## PIXI.utils

 PIXI.utils.openFullScreen(view)